stkent/iOS-Dependency-Injection-Workshop/part1-slides/slides-source.md

 - **_domain-specific_** names when appropriate,
 - a pragmatic balance between **_specificity_** and **_cohesion_**.

-^We can identify the relevant behaviors of our dependencies by inspecting their public methods and analyzing how they are called by our consumer.
-From there, the path we follow to create our protocol depends primarily on whether or not we authored the concrete dependency type.
+^We can identify the relevant behaviors of our existing hard-coded dependencies by inspecting their public methods and analyzing how they are called by our consumer.
+From there, the path we follow to create our protocol depends primarily on whether or not we authored the existing concrete dependency type.

 ^If we did author the concrete dependency type, our ideal protocol will often be identical to the existing public API of that type (since that API hopefully already exhibits the attributes above - we designed it!).